Complete Guide: Installing Manjaro with Secure Boot Enabled

 Building the tools required

-The following guide contains mostly of quotes from the original topic – refactored to suit my reading style.
+The following guide contains mostly quotes from the original topic – refactored to suit my reading style.

 Tools from the repo